wyqian1027/Qiskit-Fall-Fest-USC-2022/README.md

 - 17:00 - 18:00:  Final wrap up

 ## Workshop Details
 - There will be a total of 3-4 workshop lectures on introduction to quantum computing, quantum computing basics, and experimenting with Qiskit (open-source quantum ecosystem).
-The lectures will be given by postdocs and graduate students at IGFAE.
+The lectures will be given by quantum computing experts at IGFAE.

 ## Quantum Challenge Details
 - You will be doing problem solvings on 4-5 quantum challenge problems, with help from mentors.